puppetlabs/cs-summit-hands-on/08_add_regex_pipeline.md

     1. In this workflow, you will never make a PR into a feature branch.
 1. Leave auto-promote selected
 1. Now, click "Add a deployment"
-1. Select the "Feature branch policy" and then "Add deployment to stage"
+1. Select the "Feature branch policy" and then "Add Deployment to Stage"
 1. Click "Done" to dismiss the dialog.
+1. Between the validation and deployment stage, click the "All Succeeded" menu and change it to "All Completed"

 Let's try it out.
 Pushing a branch named "feature_.*" should trigger the pipeline.